Model non-collapse: Minimax bounds for recursive discrete distribution estimation: Discussion

 \subsection{The order-optimal estimator}

-The sequence of estimators in Theorem \ref{thm:upper-bound} do not \textit{always} return distributions; indeed, an assumption on the sample sizes and mixing factors is required to make sure that the outputs stay in $\Delta_k$ at every stage.
+The sequence of estimators in Theorem~\ref{thm:upper-bound} do not \textit{always} return distributions; indeed, an assumption on the sample sizes and mixing factors is required to make sure that the outputs stay in $\Delta_k$ at every stage.
 Each estimate in the sequence is also kept unbiased and uncorrelated from the previous estimate; this helps keep the analysis from becoming almost prohibitively cumbersome.
 A careful analysis of a more general class of nonlinear estimators might help bridge the gap with the lower bounds, proving the error term necessary, or drop the assumptions required.
 Alternatively, a tighter analysis bounding the aforementioned divergence might lead to a lower bound that matches the upper bound wherever valid.

 For the rest of this paper, we analyze the lower bounds assuming `good' estimators---estimators with worst-case loss within at most a constant factor of the lower bound---exist, and are chosen at every stage.
 In quite a few cases, as it turns out, we find that the error term is small as compared to the rest of the denominator, and the analysis is tight if optimal or near-optimal estimators are assumed to have been used.
 We now show the main results in action via two examples, one where the bounds match and the error term can be ignored, and one where the error term dominates, but still leads to a gap w.r.t.\ the oracle-assisted loss.